OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

 ### Sentinel Incident View
 ![Incident Management Workbook](./images/incident.png)

-## Update Code
+## Updates
+View the [Release Notes](releaseNotes.md) to know when new code updates have been released.
 To update the Function App with the latest version of the code, you can use the following Azure PowerShell commands:
 ```Powershell
 #Download latest Function App package.
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/OfficeDev/O365-ActivityFeed-AzureFunction/master/Sentinel_Deployment/functionPackage.zip" -OutFile "functionPackage.zip"